openghg/openghg/doc/source/tutorials/local/Managing_object_store/Retrieve_original_files.rst

 Export original file
 --------------------

-How we have the hash data we can retrieve the files from the object store.
+Now we have the hash data we can retrieve the files from the object store.
 To export the files we'll need a folder to export them to.
 Let's create a folder in our home directory for this.

 .. code-block:: ipython3